drakkan/sftpgo/docs/performance.md

 SFTPGo can easily saturate a Gigabit connection on low end hardware with no special configuration, this is generally enough for most use cases.

-For Multi-Gig connections, some performance improvements and comparisons with OpenSSH have been discussed [here](https://github.com/drakkan/sftpgo/issues/69), most of them have been included in the master branch.
+For Multi-Gig connections, some performance improvements and comparisons with OpenSSH have been discussed [here](https://github.com/drakkan/sftpgo/issues/69), most of them have been included in the main branch.
 To summarize:

 - In current state with all performance improvements applied, SFTP performance is very close to OpenSSH however CPU usage is higher.
 SCP performance match OpenSSH.
 - The main bottlenecks are the encryption and the messages authentication, so if you can use a fast cipher with implicit messages authentication, such as `aes128-gcm@openssh.com`, you will get a big performance boost.